bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 If you want to play the piano, I think you should invest in a good piano or at least a keyboard, to practice in.
 If you want to go running, you're going to have to invest in some good shoes.

+* multitasking (n.)
+The secretary's incredible multitasking impressed me a lot.
+The multitasking software is a great buy because you don't have to buy other software.

+* metabolic (adj.)
+  metabolism (n.)
+A low metabolic rate is one of the reasons people are overweight.
+Cold temperatures slow down your body's metabolism.

+* a mile a minute (pretty fast) go the extra mile (more effort) give someone an inch and he'll take a mile smiles (s...s)

+* to be in the moment
+Don't think the next day, be in the moment.
+You should be in the moment, not thinking about something else right now.

+* up to...
+I try to up the number of jumps I do with a jump rope.

+* curb (v./n.)
+Jack needs to learn how to curb his temper.
+The new policy successfully curbed the inflation.
+Eric is trying to put a curb on his habit of overspending.

+* potential (adj./n.)
+The potential risks of this investment need to be carefully evaluated.
+Frank gets in touch with his potential customers frequently.
+The girl has great potential as a singer.

+* out in the open
+The medical service had advised us to keep it a secret, but we wanted it in the open.
+By now the whole affair was in the open.
+She never let her dislike for him come out into the open.